What Happened

 What We Don’t Know Yet

-While the trade has been completed, several uncertainties remain.
-It is unclear how McMahon will adapt to the pressures of playing in New York, especially after spending his entire career in Colorado, where he faced less scrutiny.
-Additionally, the long-term impact of this trade on both teams is yet to be determined, particularly regarding the development of Herring and Grosz in the Rockies’ system.
+While the trade has been finalized, several uncertainties remain.
+It is unclear how McMahon will adapt to the pressures of playing in New York, especially after spending his entire career with the Rockies.
+His performance in a playoff environment will also be closely monitored, as he has not participated in postseason play since 2018.